yiisoft/yii2-bootstrap4/README.md

 and plugins in terms of Yii widgets, and thus makes using Bootstrap components/plugins in Yii applications extremely easy.

-This repository is a git submodule of <https://github.com/yiisoft/yii2>.
-Please submit issue reports and pull requests to the main repository.
 For license information check the [LICENSE](LICENSE.md)-file.

 Installation